heiskunle/heiskunle/README.md

 - 👋 Hi, I’m @heiskunle
-- 👀 I’m interested in .fr0ntend ..
+- 👀 I’m a data analyst  ..
-- 🌱 I’m currently learning .javascript..
+- 🌱 I’m currently learning .java..
 - 💞️ I’m looking to collaborate on with someone on my field
 - 📫 How to reach me ...heisadekunle91@gmail.com
 -